rcarriga/vim-ultest/README.md

 The goal behind Ultest is to make running tests as seamless as possible.

 - Tests are run individually so that any errors can be addressed individually.
-- Tests are run in seperate threads (not just asynchronously on the same thread) so your NeoVim session will never be blocked.
+- Tests are run in separate threads (not just asynchronously on the same thread) so your NeoVim session will never be blocked.
 - When tests are complete, results can be viewed immediately or on command.
 - Utilise the existing power of vim-test by extending upon it.

 ## Features

-- Easy to use interface for running tests
-- Extensible and customisable
+- Summary window
+  - Highlight tests based on current status (running, succeeded, failed)
+  - Show test output
+  - View all tests currently found in all test files
 - Test result markers using signs or virtual text
 - Failure outputs in a floating window
+- Extensible and customisable

 More features are being worked on.
 If you have any ideas, feel free to open an issue!